College Decision Made. Now What?

 - When my daughter went to college, we found it helpful to map out a monthly spending budget for the entire school year; this included funds for travel, any extras (like a trip to the coffee shop) and anticipated spring break expenses.

 - It's fun to read the school newsletter or check out the online calendar to find out what events will be available once your child gets to campus.
 Encourage him or her to take a look.

 - Find out the move-in date for first-year students and block off the day on everyone's calendar.

 - Check out the college website for a list of recommended essential and non-essentials items to bring.
 Don't worry about forgetting something though - there's a good chance there's a Target or Walmart close to campus.

 - If your child was awarded work-study, have him or her start looking now for open positions.
 Most schools post them on their website.

 - Start thinking about where to purchase textbooks.
 My daughter used Amazon Prime and did a combination of purchasing used books and renting.
-We have a great blog post with suggestions on where to look for books.

 - Your child may need to get a physical exam before stepping onto campus, and their may be vaccine requirements as well.